 - ID.4 Pure Performance – RWD, 168 HP and 229 lb-ft of torque

 - ID.4 Pro Performance – RWD, 201 HP and 229 lb-ft of torque

 - ID.4 GTX – AWD, 295 HP and 339 lb-ft of torque

 VW ID.4 Towing Capabilities

 At the global reveal event for the ID.4 VW stated the car will be able to tow up to 2,700 lbs (1,200 kg).
-However, as of right now, the first ID.4 which will be coming to the UK is the car in ‘1st’ trim, which is RWD with a towing capacity of 1,000 kg.
+However, the first ID.4 which came to the UK in ‘1st’ trim, was RWD with a towing capacity of 1,000 kg.

 So if you weren’t aware, in 2015 VW dropped a boo-boo and got caught up in the Dieselgate debacle, not being entirely honest with test results on the emissions their internal combustion engine cars were producing.
 I should state, VW were/are not the only car manufacturer to have tried such misleading efforts.

 The reason I bring up Dieselgate is really that’s the reason the ID.4 and other MEB platform based VW electric cars (such as the ID.3) are coming onto the market now.